Miasma theory: Influence on sanitary engineering reforms

 In the early 19th century, the living conditions in industrialized cities in Britain were increasingly unsanitary.
 The population was growing at a much faster rate than the infrastructure could support.
 For example, the population of Manchester doubled within a single decade, leading to overcrowding and a significant increase in waste accumulation.
 The miasma theory of disease made sense to the sanitary reformers of the mid-19th century.
 Miasmas explained why cholera and other diseases were epidemic in places where the water was stagnant and foul-smelling.
 A leading sanitary reformer, London's Edwin Chadwick, asserted that "all smell is disease", and maintained that a fundamental change in the structure of sanitation systems was needed to combat increasing urban mortality rates.

 Chadwick saw the problem of cholera and typhoid epidemics as being directly related to urbanization, and he proposed that new, independent sewerage systems should be connected to homes.
-Chadwick supported his proposal with reports from the London Statistical Society which showed dramatic increases in both morbidity and mortality rates since the beginning of urbanization in the early 19th century.
+Chadwick supported his proposal with reports from the London Statistical Society, which showed dramatic increases in both morbidity and mortality rates since the beginning of urbanization in the early 19th century.
 Though Chadwick proposed reform on the basis of the miasma theory, his proposals did contribute to improvements in sanitation, such as preventing the reflux of noxious air from sewers back into houses by using separate drainage systems in the design of sanitation.
-That led, incidentally, to decreased outbreaks of cholera and thus helped to support the theory.
+That led, incidentally, to decreased outbreaks of cholera, thus helping to support the theory.